My Score

 Add a little color

 Get creative!
 Nothing should stop you from adding a little color or creative design to your web covers and wrappers – it the first thing customers see.
 While our print-on-demand service prints in grayscale, these images will still look great.
 Interested in having your covers print in color in the future?
-Give us your feedback here.

 It’s important to have your compositions print- and web-ready at the time of upload.
 Be sure to include cover artwork in your score PDFs, but be sure you have permission to use the images.
 Using a graphic designer, royalty-free images, or a service like Canva to create your covers is the best way to avoid potential copyright issues.